LannCX/LannCX.github.io/README.md

 # LannCX’s Blog

-This is my blog: <https://lanncx.github.io>, it is created for share my experience of learning or technical details of my projects.
+This is my blog: <https://lanncx.github.io>, it is created for sharing my ideas about technology details.

 ## Acknowledgement:
 This repo is based on the theme as follow: